arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-3.md

 title: "Chapter 3: The Aspect Ratio (And the Magic of Reusable Models)"
 ---

-# Chapter 3: The Aspect Ratio (And the Magic of Reusable Models)

 Alex was in the zone.
 His bookstore app was shaping up, and for once, he wasn’t stuck in a sea of red error messages.

 “Byte,” he said, “can we add some standard fields to the Books entity?
 Like createdBy, createdAt, modifiedBy, modifiedAt?”